 4. Eat the Right Food

-You want to eat well two days before the race as it takes about two days before the food is ready to be used as fuel.
-During your run, your body burns protein as fuel so include some lean meat, poultry, or fish to your pre-marathon meal.
+You want to eat well two days before the race, as it takes about two days before the food is ready to be used as fuel.
+Your body will burn protein as fuel during the run so include some lean meat, poultry or fish to your pre-marathon meal.
 However, the day before your race you want to go light on protein.
 Avoid anything that will upset your stomach and remember, stick with what normally works for you.

 The day before your race is the day to hydrate.
 Drink plenty of fluids, but the morning of the race, hold back.
 You don’t need to drink a lot before the race, and if you hydrated the day before, you should be fine.
-Runners say there is nothing worse than spending time in line at the port-a-potties along the course.
+Runners often say there is nothing worse than spending time in line at the portable toilets along the course.

 As you run your race, there will be drink stations.
 The stations usually contain water or an electrolyte drink.
 Make sure you train with both of these types of hydration, possibly alternating, so you don’t overdo it on race day.
 You can also walk through the course ahead of time or find out when and where these stations will be.